christophihl/startupengineer/content/_repos/nit_mp/_index.md

 `Assignment Questions`:
 1) Assess AnswerDash’s current revenue and pricing model.
 Which aspects do you like?
 Which ones don’t you like?
 2) Calculate the economic value that the AnswerDash product delivers for an e-commerce vs. Software-as-a-Service customer.
 Separate between cost savings and revenue lift benefits.
 (As as a starting point, you can consider an organization with 100,000 monthly web visitors and $1,000,000 monthly revenues.)
 3) For the three strategic option AnswerDash considers, what are (your hypothesized) implications for the design of an appropriate pricing model?
-How would you change the current pricing approach under each of these three options?
+How would you change the current pricing approach under each of these three options? [^2]
+[^2]: Possible aspects to change are: value metric, pricing tiers, penalties / allowances, commitment period, payment timing, money-back guarantees, feature bundling.
 4) Describe in detail how to test whether the changes to the pricing approach suggested above work or not?